1. Home

 Registration

-Please note that when submitting your abstract/panel you also need to register and pay the registration fee for the symposium.
+Please note that all presenting authors will be expected to register for the symposium at the appropriate rate no later than 31 March 2025 but we encourage registration as soon as possible.
 In case your abstract is not accepted, we will contact you regarding a refund of the registration fee.

 Abstract submission guidelines